 What type of herbs do you want to grow?
 Where do you want to plant them?

-And what about an herb site where medicinal herbs can be used for the cold/flu season.
+And what about an herb site where medicinal herbs can be made into teas for the cold/flu season like elderberry tea or Aronia berry & black currant tea.

 This is where you would plan specific herbs dealing with different functions of the body, such as, respiratory, cardiovascular, or other special interests - creating your own medicinal pharmacy.